bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Github-Repositories-That-Will-Teach-You-How-To-Code-For-Free.md

 Other Checklists:
  <a href="https://github.com/thedaviddias/Front-End-Performance-Checklist#---------front-end-performance-checklist-" class="markup--anchor markup--p-anchor">🎮 Front-End Performance Checklist</a> • <a href="https://github.com/thedaviddias/Front-End-Design-Checklist#front-end-design-checklist" class="markup--anchor markup--p-anchor">💎 Front-End Design Checklist</a>

-It is based on Front-End developers’ years of experience, with the additions coming from some other open-source checklists.
+It is based on Front-End developers' years of experience, with the additions coming from some other open-source checklists.

 ---